zhuang-li/zhuang-li.github.io/_pages/cv.md

   * Microsoft Search Technology Center Asia (STCA), Suzhou, China
   * Supervisors: Dr. Yang Yang, Dr. Daxin Jiang
   * Duties included:
-    * Develop a semantic parsing-based factoid question answering system.
+    * Participant in the design and implementation of a semantic parsing-based factoid question answering system.
-    * Build a probabilistic taxonomy for the text understanding.
+    * Participant in the design and implementation of a probabilistic taxonomy for text understanding.
-    * Maintain the language understanding components, including the domain and intent classification models and the slot tagging models, for the dialogue system, Cortana.
+    * Maintain the language understanding components, including the domain and intent classification models and the slot tagging models, in the dialogue system, Cortana.
-    * Extract features for the relevance ranking of the search engine, Bing.
+    * Extract features for relevance ranking of the search engine, Bing.
-    * Work on the new Cortana chat-bot framework design and implementation.
+    * Participant in the design and implementation of the new Cortana chat-bot framework.

 * 09/2016 – 06/2017: Engineer
   * Hong Kong Applied Science & Technology Research Institute (ASTRI), Hong Kong, China